gschmutz/modern-database-workshop/08-working-with-influxdb/README.md

 ```

 > **What you should see:** one message per home containing a `rooms` array with per-room sensor readings.

 > **What just happened?** the `smart_home` simulator generates one JSON message per home per interval, with nested room-level sensor data for temperature, humidity, and appliance states

 We can see that one message of the `smart_home` simulator contains messages for one home with multiple rooms, each providing `temperature`, `humidity` and some other metrics.

 Let's use Telegraf to retrieve them from MQTT and store it in InfluxDB.

-## Configure Telegraf with a access token
+## Configure Telegraf with an access token

 Telegraf, a server-based agent, collects and sends metrics and events from databases, systems, and IoT sensors.
 Written in Go, Telegraf compiles into a single binary with no external dependencies–requiring very minimal memory.